katebonner/challenge-3/README.md

 ## Description

 This project is a learning assignment derivative of html and css starter code given in the [credits](#credits) section.
 It is a simple website that contains a password generator.
-The task at hand was to create a javascript function to generate random passwords given a set of prefrences input by the user.
+The task at hand was to create a javascript function to generate random passwords given a set of preferences input by the user.

 ![password generator site](./password-generator.png)